 Three kilometres from the Peradeniya Botanical Gardens is the Embekke Temple.
-The temple is dating back to the Gampola period and has a unique architecture.
+The temple is dating back to the Gampola period and has unique architecture.
 Adjacent to the main temple is the ‘Digge’ and inside the temple, there is a courtyard in which the hawisi band originally played.
 There are many legends that tell how the ‘Devala’ or the ‘Devalaya’ came into being.

 Day 3 Kandy City Tour.
 Morning Udawattakele

 If you wish to have a trek, Udawattakele is the best option for you.
-This forest is situated west and north of Temple of the Tooth relic, which was forbidden forest by the kings of Kandy.
-But today it is great attractions for the tourist especially, who looks for adventure.
-Udawattakele is particularly popular among the bird watchers, while it accommodates a large number of national bird species.
+This forest is situated west and north of the Temple of the Tooth relic, which was a forbidden forest by the kings of Kandy.
+But today it is a great attraction for tourists especially, those who look for adventure.
+Udawattakele is particularly popular among bird watchers, while it accommodates a large number of national bird species.

 The forest cover of the Udawattekele was very useful for the Kandyan king during the invasions of foreign forces.
 They used the forest to hide from the enemies and launched guerrilla-type attacks on them.
 Today Udawattekele is one of the best places to spot birds, butterflies and many other animals.
 Visitors are allowed to enter the site by paying LKR 800 (USD 5) per person